-[] Please mark X votes as in this example.
+[X] Please mark votes as in this example.

-DETACH HERE
+Signature:

+The Board of Directors Recommends a vote "FOR" ALL NOMINEES in Item 1 and "FOR" Items 2 and 3.

+or guardian, please give full title as such.

+Date: Signature:

-The Board of Directors Recommends a vote "FOR ALL NOMINEES" in Item 2. m 1 and "FOR" Election of the following four nominees: Nominees: (01) James R. Barker, (02) James L. Broadhead, (03) Michael T. Dan, and (04) Ronald M. Gross.
-FOR ALL NOMINEES [] WITHHELD FROM ALL NOMINEES [] [] For all nominees except as noted above 2.
-Approval of KPMG LLP as independent public accountants.
-FOR AGAINST ABSTAIN [] [] MARK HERE FOR ADDRESS CHANGE AND NOTE AT LEFT [] NOTE: Please sign as name appears hereon.
-Joint owners should each sign.
-When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
-Signature: Date:Signature: Date:
+FOR all WITH Nominees HHELD for all Nominees F0R AGAINST ABSTAI Election of the following nominees: [] Nominees: (01) Michael L. Grimes, (02) Betty C. Alewine, (03) Roger G. Ackerman, (04) Carl S. Sloane and (05) Ronald L. Turner [] 2 .
+Approval of KPMG LLP as independent public accountants. [] [] [] []For all nominees, except for those nominees lis .
+Approval of amendment of the Company's Restated Articles of Incorporation FOR [] AGAINST ABSTAI NOTE: Please sign as name appears hereon.
+Joint own sign.
+When signing as attorney, executor, adm tee

+Date